Boehm system (clarinet): McIntyre system

-The McIntyre system was patented in 1959 by Robert and Thomas McIntyre of Naugatuck, Connecticut.
+The McIntyre system was patented on 9 January 1962 by Robert and Thomas McIntyre of Naugatuck, Connecticut.
 They developed a new mechanism for control of the throat notes (A flat, A, and B flat) using only the left hand rings, allowing these notes to be played without the need to move the position of the left hand.
 There are only three trill keys, rather than the standard Boehm system's four, for the right first finger.
 Otherwise the fingerings are the same as in the standard Boehm system.

 The McIntyres produced and sold clarinets using their system, but faced an uphill battle in marketing them.
 Other than the need for the clarinetist to learn the new throat fingerings, the main drawbacks to the system were the weight and complexity of the mechanism.
 Lacking funds to work on improvements, the McIntyres tried to interest a major clarinet manufacturer in the system but were unable to reach an agreement, and production of the instrument ceased.